cs50nestm/cs50labs/variables/README.md

 int age;
 ```

-This declares the variable named age as an integer, meaning it can only hold whole numbers.
+This declares the variable `age` as an integer, meaning it can only hold whole numbers.

 If you try to use a variable before you declare it, you will generate an error when you try to compile your program.